fabecode/CZ4031-Project-2/README.md

     password=postgres
     port=5432
     ```
-5. Ensure that the postgresql service is running.
+5. Ensure that the PostgreSQL service is running.
 6. Run project.py to use our web application by in command prompt the following command
     ```console
     python project.py